kevinmcalear/General_Assembly_Work/w04/README.md

 ActiveRecord Validations & Many to Many Relationships | Networking & Intro to Sinatra | HTML & ERB, POST and Forms | Intro to Ruby on Rails | Multiple Model CRUD apps

 ###What are we doing next week?
 - We are going to delve deeper into the world of Ruby on Rails, exploring the built in tools and learning best practices.
-We are also going to learn about authorization and authentication and deploy our first apps to the internet.
+We are also going to learn about authorization and authentication and deploy our first apps.